chauhangarima1808/EKS-Terraform-Blueprints-Addons/README.md

 This project demonstrates how to architect and deploy a production-ready Kubernetes environment on AWS using Terraform, with a strong focus on scalability, security, observability, and operational excellence.
 By leveraging Terraform EKS modules, VPC modules, and curated add-ons like VPC-CNI, CloudWatch, and the AWS Load Balancer Controller, we ensured a streamlined deployment experience and a resilient infrastructure foundation.

 Through the integration of CloudWatch Container Insights, real-time visibility into cluster health and application performance is achieved, enabling proactive operations and rapid troubleshooting.
 The use of multi-AZ networking, private subnets, and IAM-based access control enhances both the reliability and security posture of the solution.

+This end-to-end solution is not only scalable and cost-efficient but also adheres to AWS and Kubernetes best practices—making it an ideal blueprint for deploying containerized applications in enterprise environments.